How to Extract Followers from Any Twitter Account for Lead Gen

 Filtering Extracted Followers for Your ICP

-Let's go deeper on ICP filtering since it's the most critical step.
+Let's go deeper on ICP filtering since it is the most critical step.

 Building Your ICP Filter